GeorgeNiece/adman-1/README.md

 # adman
 A demonstration set of microservices for ad auctioning.
-A very work in progesss
+Not complete, but a good start

 ## Synchronous Design